-- Most existing businesses are currently clustered at the northern and southern ends of the City. - Businesses in the northern part of the City account for 74 percent of all retail sales. - Market values per acre are higher at the southern end of the City as compared to the northern end of the City; in contrast, sales per acre are higher at the northern part of the City compared to the southern part of the City.

-- The City is largely built out with future population growth coming from redevelopment and increased densities. - Homes are relatively affordable in South Ogden when compared to housing in other similarly sized communities along the Wasatch Front. - The northern part of the City shows several aging properties with low market values that are ripe for redevelopment. - The City is located geographically in the midst of significant population and employment, has numerous sites with good visibility, access and traffic counts, and has the ability to attract most large national retailers. - Riverdale Road provides a significant competitive alternative to businesses locating in South Ogden.
+- Most existing businesses are currently clustered at the northern and southern ends of the City. - Businesses in the northern part of the City account for 74% of all retail sales. - Market values per acre are higher at the southern end of the City as compared to the northern end of the City; in contrast, sales per acre are higher at the northern part of the City compared to the southern part of the City. - The northern part of the City shows several aging properties with low market values that are ripe for redevelopment. - The City is located geographically in the midst of significant population and employment, has numerous sites with good visibility, access and traffic counts, and has the ability to attract most large national retailers. - Riverdale Road provides a significant competitive alternative to businesses locating in South Ogden.